cardboard-iguana/cardboard-iguana.com/notes/tryhackme-blaster.md

 This particular exploit outputs and encoded PowerShell script and then starts a local listener to deliver the actual Meterpreter shell.
 All we need to do is cut-and-paste into our elevated shell.

 (For whatever reason, I could *only* get this exploit working with the 32-bit version of Meterpreter *and* the `run -j` command.
-I’m not sure why…)
+I'm not sure why...)

-FLAG 12: What command can be used in Meterpreter to establish on-boot persistence on this machine? — `run persistence -X`
+FLAG 12: What command can be used in Meterpreter to establish on-boot persistence on this machine? - `run persistence -X`

 (NOTE: Meterpreter flags this as being deprecated now; the modern pattern seems to be to background Meterpreter and then switch to and exploit the `exploit/windows/local/persistence` module, probably with `set STARTUP SYSTEM`.)